ArkadiDoktor/Machine-Learning-project/README.md

 ## Overview

-This notebook trains and evaluates different regression models and choosing the model with the highest success rate using the following steps:
+This notebook trains and evaluates different regression models and chooses the model with the highest success rate using the following steps:

 1. **Feature Engineering**
    - Created new ratio-based features